 - Michel Richard Citronelle, in the Latham Hotel in Georgetown, 3000 M St. NW (© 202/625-2150): Richard ebulliently works in his open kitchen creating sumptuous, constantly changing dishes, from fricassee of escargots to squab leg confit with macaroni gratin and black truffles.
 Each presentation is a work of art, with swirls of colorful sauce surrounding the main event.
 See p.
 165. - Komi, 1509 17th St. NW, Dupont Circle (© 202/332-9200): A dinner at Komi restores one, thanks to creative-but not too creative-dishes (grilled asparagus with watercress and feta, squab stuffed with foie gras and figs), polished service, and a remarkably relaxed atmosphere.
 And then there's the chef, the unassuming Johnny Monis, who somehow has figured this all out at the tender age of 20-something.
 See p.
-160. - CityZen, 1330 Maryland Ave.
-SW, in the Mandarin Oriental Hotel, near National Mall (© 202/787-6868): Eric Zeibold is the chef here, having served most recently at the renowned The French Laundry, in Napa Valley.
-Washingtonians don't quite know what they've done to deserve the culinary

-- gifts he bestows upon us: North Carolina rainbow trout served with petite red Russian kale and smoked salmon roe emulsion, for example.
+159. - CityZen, 1330 Maryland Ave.
+SW, in the Mandarin Oriental Hotel, near National Mall (© 202/787-6868): Eric Ziebold is the chef here, having previously served at the renowned French Laundry, in Napa Valley.
+Washingtonians don't quite know what they've done to deserve the culinary gifts he bestows upon them: North Carolina rainbow trout served with petite red Russian kale and smoked salmon roe emulsion, for example.
 Bring a full wallet.
 See p.
+130.

-132. - Restaurant 1789, 1226 36th St. NW, Georgetown (© 202/965-1789): Isn't it romantic?
-Washingtonians think so, and you will too-especially if you're seated near one of the warming fireplaces on a wintry night, slurping up chef Riz Lacoste's oyster and champagne stew with Smithfield ham and walnuts.
+- 1789 Restaurant, 1226 36th St. NW, Georgetown (© 202/965-1789): Isn't it romantic?
+Washingtonians think so, and you will too-especially if you're seated near one of the warming fireplaces on a wintry night, slurping up the restaurant's signature oyster and champagne stew with Smithfield ham and walnuts.
 So put on your best duds and be prepared for a relaxing meal with only your food and your dinner companion to distract you.
 See p.
-166. - Restaurant Eve, 110 Pitt St., Old Town Alexandria (© 703/706-0450): It's as hard to book a table here as at CityZen in the District.
-Exotic drinks, entrees such as bouillebaisse and butter-poached halibut with lobster, and service that includes ironing table-cloths between seatings, have drawn people here from all over the area.
+165. - Restaurant Eve, 110 S. Pitt St., Old Town Alexandria (@ 703/706-0450): It's as hard to book a table here as at CityZen in the District.
+Exotic drinks, entrees such as bouillabaisse and butter-poached halibut with lobster, and service that includes ironing tablecloths between seatings, have drawn people here from all over the area.
 Birthday or not, order the "birthday cake" for dessert: delicious white cake layered and iced with pink frosting and sprinkles.
 Yum.
 See p.
-295.
+296.